-Capital Planing and Projects is division under the Office of Operations, that is responsible for the planning, coordination and execution of major capital projects funded by the State, as well as the coordinated execution of major auxilary projects such as residence halls, or athletic complexes.
-Other responsiblities include coordination of Minor Works projects with facility management, organizing and submitting funding requests to the state through the "Call for Capital" process, and development and tracking of the Capital Master plan.
+Capital Planning and Projects is a division under the Office of Operations and is responsible for the planning, coordination and execution of major capital projects funded by the State, as well as the coordinated execution of major auxiliary projects such as residence halls or athletic complexes.
+Other responsibilities include coordination of Minor Works projects with facility management, organizing and submitting funding requests to the state through the "Call for Capital" process, and developing and tracking of the Capital Master plan.

 Call for Capital

 The long legislative process that leads to state capital budget funding begins now, in fall 2019.
 Over the next 10 months, CWU must identify and articulate to state policymakers what facilities must be remodeled or added to our campuses in order to meet the emerging needs of students, faculty, and staff.
 You are invited to participate in that process.

 CWU already has two on-going high priority major capital projects, by virtue of our success with previous capital budget processes.